BoltzExchange/boltz-client/docs/README.md

 ### CLI

-We recommend running `boltzcli completions` to setup autocompletions for the cli (only supported for zsh and bash).
+We recommend running `boltzcli completions` to setup autocompletions for the CLI (only supported for zsh and bash).

 ### Macaroons